ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-e that he bad found
-the plate in question in the hands of a dis­
-charged soldier.
-With the assistance of
-sonic kind friends he bought it, paying for it
-its estimated value at “old silver” $108.
-I&#x27;o day I have received the express receipt
-for it, aud thus the communion vessels are
-returned to the parish free of all cost and
-charges.
-In the name of the parishoners,
-and in my own behalf.
-I tender to 31 r.
-Franklin and his coadjutors my sincerest
-thanks.
-They have done an act of kindness
-very grateful to the hearts of Southern
-Churchmen ; and thus may it ever be.
-May the Church still bind up the wounds
-which man iu his violence has made, and out
-of her bounty restore that which man, in his
-selfishness, has taken away.
-IIexry C. Lay,
-Missionary Bishop of Arkansas and parts
-adjacent.
-Huntsville, Ala., August 6, 1866.

 Religious Courtship.—A young gentle,
 man happened to sit at church in a pew ad­
 joining one in which sat a lady, for whom he